joseortiz3/DataflowAttributes/README.md

 # DataflowAttributes
 This is minimalistic, pure-python module for efficiently handling "acyclic dependencies" in your Python class attributes.

-In other words, this module takes care of updating attributes that depend on other attributes, no matter how complicated the dependency.
+In other words, this module takes care of automatically and efficiently updating attributes that depend on other attributes, no matter how complicated the dependency graph.

+A typical use-case is hyperparameter optimization: A class could represent a system you are trying to optimize, and its independent attributes (controls, or hyperparameters) are things you control about the system.
+Dependent (determinant) attributes are then affected by these controls.
+The goal is to find the "best" controls/hyperparameters by changing them and seeing how they affect the dependent values.
+Changing one control might cause every dependent attribute of the system to change, while another control might only effect a few dependent attributes.
+Thus it is possible to avoid unncessary calculation if you know which attributes affect which other attributes.

+This module does exactly that by modifying the way python class attributes work by using the python [descriptor protocol](https://docs.python.org/3/howto/descriptor.html).
+Here, class attributes know which attributes they depend on, which attributes they affect, and how to update their own value.
+Setting/modifying the value of an attribute results in a cascade of messages informing dependent attributes they need to be recalculated in the future.
+This recalculation occurs only when actually using/getting the value of an attribute that needs to be recalculated.

 For instance, consider a class that has attributes a1 through a7, with a dependency structure shown below: